 This is the first page of my novel outline, containing the important details I think the novel needs.

-Fourth Step: Set your writing time.
+Step 4: Set your writing time.

 This is very important to me.
 When I wrote Accidental Quest last August, I had set my writing time from 12 noon to eight in the evening.
 It sounds a lot of time.